GeoMigrata/dotMigrata/USAGE.md

 ### Generating Custom Person Types

-Version `0.5.2-beta` provides a type-safe way to generate custom person types by implementing the `IPersonGenerator<TPerson>` interface.
+The framework provides a type-safe way to generate custom person types by implementing the `IPersonGenerator<TPerson>` interface.
 This approach is cleaner and more flexible than the deprecated PersonFactory pattern.